Berbice: Capture by Britain and subsequent merging into British Guiana

 On 27 February 1781, British forces occupied Berbice and neighbouring Demerara and Essequibo as part of the Fourth Anglo-Dutch War, because 34 out of 93 plantations in Berbice were under British ownership.
 In January 1782, the colonies were recaptured by the French, who were allied with the Dutch, and who subsequently restored the colonies to Dutch rule with the Treaty of Paris of 1783.

 The colony was on 22 April 1796 again captured by Britain, however this time without a fight.
 A deal was struck with the colony: all laws and customs could remain, and the citizens were equal to British citizens.
 Any government official who swore loyalty to the British crown could remain in function.
 Abraham van Batenburg decided to remain governor.
 Many plantation owners from Barbados settled in the colony, doubling the slave population.
 The British now remained in possession of the colony until 27 March 1802, when Berbice was restored to the Batavian Republic under the terms of the Treaty of Amiens.
 In 1803, there was a mutiny of soldiers who complained about the rations.
 They occupied Fort Sint Andries, and raised the Union Jack with a piece of meat on top.
 The remaining soldiers aided by Suriname and the Amerindians put down the revolt, and executed five soldiers.

 In September 1803 the British occupied the territory again, this time for good, and once again without a fight.
 Abraham van Batenburg, who had been exiled to Europe in 1803, returned for his second term as governor.
 In the Anglo-Dutch Treaty of 1814, the colony was formally ceded to the United Kingdom, and with the ratification of this treaty by the Netherlands on 20 November 1815, all Dutch legal claims to the colony were rescinded.
 The plantations and the enslaved people of the Society of Berbice remained under their ownership, but they had already made a decision to sell their possessions in 1795, and they closed their offices in 1821.

 In 1812, the colonies of Demerara and Essequibo had been merged into the colony of Demerara-Essequibo.
 As part of the reforms of the newly acquired colonies on the South American mainland, the British merged Berbice with Demerara-Essequibo on 21 July 1831, forming the new crown colony of British Guiana, now Guyana.

 In 1838, Berbice was made one of the three counties of Guiana, the other two being Demerara and Essequibo.

 In 1958, the county was abolished when Guiana was subdivided into districts.

 Legacy

+Geography

 Historical Berbice was split in 1958 to make new Guyanese administrative regions and the name is preserved in the regions of East Berbice-Corentyne, Mahaica-Berbice, and Upper Demerara-Berbice.

+Berbice Creole Dutch language

 Berbice Creole Dutch, a Dutch creole language based on the lexicon and grammar of the West African language Ijo, was spoken until well into the 20th century.
 In 2005, the last known speaker died.
 The language was declared extinct in 2010.